 - Research dissemination through publication and conference presentation

-Under the leadership of Residency Research Director Philip Chan, MD, research faculty (and program alumnus) Matthew Murphy, MD and several additional faculty advisors, the experience includes protected research time and core didactics.
-This program also benefits from contributions by the Lifespan Biostatistics Core Team and the more informal BRIAR (Brown Residents Interested in Advancing Research) group, a “grass-roots” peer-mentoring group focused on fostering research collaboration within the residency .
+Under the leadership of Residency Research Director Matthew Murphy, MD, MPH, research faculty (and Senior Advisor to resident research) Philip A. Chan, MD, MS, and several additional faculty advisors, the experience includes protected research time and core didactics.
+This program also benefits from contributions by the Lifespan Biostatistics, Epidemiology, and Research Design Team, and the more informal BRIAR (Brown Residents Interested in Advancing Research) group, a “grass-roots” peer-mentoring group focused on fostering research collaboration within the residency .
 Graduates will be awarded a certificate of completion at the end of their residency.